BranniganLab/nougat/README.md

 - python3 [path-to]/nougat/plotting/nougat.py [path-to]/nougat/plotting/nougat_plot_config.txt [system name] [-p for polar]

 ### Explore your results!
 All results are available as heatmaps saved as 700 DPI pdf files.
-To change the scale, adjust the max and min values in nougat.py (lines 68-79).
+To change the scale, adjust the max and min values in nougat_plot_config.txt.

 You can also load the [system name].avgheight.pdb file into VMD to explore the average surfaces in 3d.